“In football, anything can happen!”

-When Derby County came to Tenerife for a one-week training camp in the facilities of Tenerife Top Training, one player has been in the focus: Ikechi Anya is full of joy and happiness has an incredible transfer history to tell.
+When Derby County came to Tenerife for a one-week training camp in the facilities of Tenerife Top Training, one player has been in the focus: the Scottish footballer Ikechi Anya is full of joy and happiness has an incredible transfer history to tell.
 The 29-year-old player from Glasgow speaks about mindset, success and his unique way:

 Ikechi Anya’s transfer history: Oxford United U18 – Wycombe Wanderers U18 – Wycombe Wanderers– Oxford City FC– Halesowen Town– Glenn Hoddle Academy– Northhampton Town – Sevilla Atlético– Celta Vigo B – Granada CF – Cádiz CF – Granada CF – Watford FC– Granada CF – Watford FC– Derby County.